 - Tear (perforation) of the bowel at the diverticulum

-See your health care provider right away if your child passes blood or bloody stool or has ongoing complaints of abdominal pain.
+See your health care provider right away if your child passes blood or bloody stool or has ongoing abdominal pain.

 Kahn E, Daum F. Anatomy, histology, embryology, and developmental anomalies of the small and large intestine.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 96.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 96.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.